ainazHjm/VenetoItaly/README.md

 ## Step by Step Instructions (Recommended)

 1. Download the pre-proccessed dataset from https://drive.google.com/open?id=1mCkOdh3kAR8JHnAvahXeoosBu5lvVKMS that is in hdf5 format.
 This dataset consists of two nested keys:
     1. *'Veneto/data'*, which is of shape `(n, h, w)` where `n` is the total number of features in the data.
 The features include rock-type, rock-age, rock-family, and land cover classes.
-Refer to tables folder for more information about the features.
+Refer to the *tables* folder for more information about the features.
     2. *'Veneto/gt'*, which includes landslide polygons that can be used as labels and is of shape `(1, h', w')`.
 This is a binary image; ones show landslides and zeros represent non-landslide points.
 Out of region areas have a negative value.
 2. Submit a request to download the DEM map by sending an email to `simone.tarquini@ingv.it` with subject *TINITALY DEM*.
 3. [Optional] Create a slope map based on the newly downloaded DEM using a GIS software.